CCN-Support/CCN_Wiki/docs/source/mri.rst

 5.5 FIRMM
 ~~~~~~~~~

-FIRMM can track bold EPI, Diffusion, and volume navigator (vNav) T1 and T2 sequences.
+FIRMM can track BOLD EPI, diffusion, and volume navigator (vNav) T1 and T2 sequences.

 XA30
 ^^^^

-FIRMM on XA30 is seamlessly integrated and starts automatically via settings in the bold, diffusion, and vNav sequences.
+FIRMM on XA30 is seamlessly integrated and starts automatically via settings in the BOLD, diffusion, and vNav sequences.
 No user input is necessary.

 - If your project would like to utilize FIRMM, please reach out to CCN techs.
 - Of note, there is a bug whereby using FIRMM disables the automatic copy reference feature.
 As the scan runs, you will be forced to double-click each referenced sequence to reopen it and re-apply the prescription before it will start.
 This can be done, but may introduce small differences in the FoV in your final data set.
 It is up to you to decide if the FIRMM/copy-reference tradeoff is worthwhile for your study.